daniel-hauke/Tutorial-Code-Modelling-Abnormal-Beliefs/README.md

 Assignments
 ------------
-1. Use the HGF tutorial code to generate a specific subtype of a clinical condition that you would like to model (for example, MDD or Schizophrenia) reflecting.
+1. Use the HGF tutorial code to generate a specific subtype of a clinical condition that you would like to model (for example, MDD or Schizophrenia).

 	a.
 What clinical condition do you want to simulate?